Network of the Department of Government Efficiency: Departures

 During Tesla's earnings call on April 22, Musk told his investors that he planned to reduce his government work, but that he will "likely" continue for the remainder of Trump's term.
 Musk clarified that he was not planning to step away from DOGE entirely, saying that he would "spend a day or two per week on government matters for as long as the president would like me to do so".
 Musk began working remotely around the same time, months after expressing his intent to ban remote work for federal workers.
 Musk's offboarding began on May 28 at the end of his scheduled time as a special government employee.
 Top Musk lieutenant Steve Davis, top DOGE advisor Katie Miller and DOGE general counsel James Burnham would be leaving as well.
 Trump officially thanked Musk during an Oval Office farewell on May 30, and said Musk was "not really leaving".
-During an interview with Brett Baier on June 1, Musk criticized Trump's "big beautiful bill" for undoing DOGE's work.
-Shortly after, the Trump–Musk feud erupted.
+During an interview with Brett Baier on June 1, Musk criticized the One Big Beautiful Bill Act for undoing DOGE's work.
+Shortly thereafter, the Trump–Musk feud occurred, placing the future of DOGE in question.

-After Musk left, DOGE affiliates started to integrate agencies as in-house colleagues, not as members of a separate organization embedded to them; legacy employees told Wired they were asked not to call them "DOGE".
-According to Sahil Lavingia and other sources, Davis was still involved after he officially left, through Signal.
-In June, OMB director Russell Vought said that DOGE has become "far more institutionalized at the actual agency".
-Multiple DOGE employees changed employment classifications; Coristine resigned from DOGE and was embedded to the Social Security Administration in June.
-DOGE has continued to recruit tech workers, promising up to $195,000.

-Retrospective

-During the summer of 2025, journalists filled gaps in the early DOGE takeover.
-On July 30, Wired found out that by February 3, Coristine and Donald Park sought admin access to the National Finance Center (NFC), an agency under the Small Business Administration (SBA) umbrella that issues payroll payments to the Department of Justice (DOJ), Department of Homeland Security (DHS), the Federal Bureau of Investigation (FBI), and others.